 Notre-Dame Cathedral

 Notre-Dame Cathedral stands proudly, albeit injured, on the River Seine.
-It is still closed for repair since the 2021 fire, but is scheduled to reopen in December 2024.
-I would keep an eye on their website before I made my plans around a visit though in case of delays.
+It is still closed for repair since the 2021 fire, but reopens in December 2024.

 Its Gothic façade, adorned with intricate carvings and gargoyles, is captivating and grand.
 Hopefully we’ll be allowed to climb to the top again for panoramic views of the city, and spend time exploring its centuries of history and devotion inside.